randinit-and-maskify/maskify/README.md

 ```

 # Pipeline tutorial
-1. Edit the .json file with your list of object descriptions.
+1. Edit the example `labels.json` file with your list of object descriptions.
 - For example, "small white ceramic mug."
 2. Upload your image(s) into the `images` folder
 3. Run pipeline using: